garrandall/popular-music-data/tracks/p---y-fairy--otw--jhene-aiko.md

 That's you and me time
 We be gettin' so loud
 That dick make my soul smile
-That dick make me so proud, ooh
+That dick make me so proud, oh

 Now lay your head down on the pillow
 I'ma fuck you real slow